piclas-framework/piclas/docs/documentation/userguide/visu_output.md

 where the number of boundaries and species as well as the corresponding IDs are defined.
 The other boundaries and species IDs will be ignored.
 Note that this feature is currently only implemented for boundaries of type `Part-BoundaryX-Condition = open` and `Part-BoundaryX-Condition = reflective`.
-The reflective BC must also use either species swap via `Part-BoundaryX-NbrOfSpeciesSwaps` or a secondary electron emission surface model vie `Part-BoundaryX-SurfaceModel`.
+The reflective BC must also use either species swap via `Part-BoundaryX-NbrOfSpeciesSwaps` or a secondary electron emission surface model via `Part-BoundaryX-SurfaceModel`.
 The output in the .csv file will be similar to this example: `004-Flux-Spec-002-BC_CATHODE` Additionally, the total electric current will be calculated if any species that is selected via `BPO-Species` carries a charge unequal to zero.
 For the total electric current, the secondary electron emission current is automatically added.